Mediterranean Chicken, Cucumber and Tomato Salad

 • Cucumber, Diced (1 large): Fresh cucumber adds a little crunch and I highly recommend it in this dish.

-• Grape Tomatoes (about 1 cup, quartered): The tomatoes add some extra color and antioxidants.
+• Grape Tomatoes (about 1 cup, quartered): Sub with about 1 cup of chopped tomatoes of your choice.
+The tomatoes add some extra color and antioxidants.

 • Avocado (1 large): For added creaminess!
 The avocado usually lasts about one day before it starts to spoil – so I recommend slicing it up on the day of consumption if you’re eating this dish in a few days.